hobornemann/Nyhetssida_ts/README.md

 ### Usage

 1. Type Safety / Potential Bugs:
-- Since >95% of the code-base has been written in Typescript, we have minimised the number of potential problems that may arise
+- Since 100% of the code-base has been written in Typescript (no more //@ts-nocheck), we have minimised the number of potential problems that may arise.

 2. Search capability: